 Preheat oven to 350°F. Grease cupcake tin or use silicone liners.
 Makes 24.
 In one bowl add all dry ingredients and mix together.
 In another bowl or measuring cup and using an emulsion blender, mix eggs, milk and date puree.
 Melt coconut oil and blend into wet ingredients.
 Add wet to dry and mix.
 Scoop into cupcake tin using 1/4 cup scoop.
 Bake for 30 minutes.
 Let cool and Enjoy.

 These are also great with fresh fruit topped with whipped cream or coconut cream.

 This recipe can be made with a variety of different fruits.
-I have used blueberries and raspberries but you can also use strawberries, apples or a combinations of your favorites.
-If using apples I would also add some cinnamon.
-This recipe is also dairy free and can be made gluten free by using flax flour in place of wheat bran.
+I have used blueberries, raspberries, raisins, and apple with cinnamon, or try a combinations of your favorites.
+This recipe is also dairy free and gluten free but if you prefer some gluten in you diet replace the flax flour with wheat bran.
 Makes 12 muffins.
-I generally bake 6 and store the remaining batter in the fridge to bake later.
+This batter can be store in the fridge to bake later.

 Mix dry ingredients in a bowl.
 Whisk together date puree, almond milk, eggs and vanilla.
 Slowly whisk in melted coconut oil.
 Pour wet over dry and mix then stir in fruit.
 Bake at 350°F for approx. 30 min.
 Enjoy!